-Energy, in physics, is the ability for a system to do work.
+Energy, in the physical sciences, is the ability for a system to do work.
 Work is the force a system produces on another system over a distance.
 Therefore, energy is equal to the ability of a system to pull or push against other forces.
-Mechanical energy is the sum of all of the energy within a system.
-Mechanical energy can be broken into two forms of energy: kinetic energy and potential energy.
+Mechanical energy is the sum of kinetic energy and potential energy in a system.

 Where kinetic energy is the energy of motion, potential energy is the energy stored in an object depending on its position.
 In this form, the energy is not doing work, but it does have the potential to be converted to other energy forms.
 In the case of mechanical energy, potential energy transforms into kinetic energy when the object is set into motion.
 Two forms of potential energy are gravitational and elastic potential energy.
 Gravitational potential energy is the energy of an object depending on its height above the ground.
 Elastic potential energy is the energy stored in an object that is stretched or compressed, like a spring.

 The formula to calculate potential energy depends on the type of force involved.
 For gravity, we express potential energy as:

 where m is mass, g is the acceleration due to gravity (~9.8 meters per second per second), and h is the height above the ground.